Is Uber or Lyft Cheaper in 2026? We Compared 27 Cities

 Built by

-A decade of engineering at Bloomberg and The Carlyle Group, building data-driven platforms.
+More than a decade of experience building startups and consumer data platforms, including several years as a software engineer at large-scale technology companies.
 Built RideWise to automate the Uber-vs-Lyft comparison every NYC commuter manually does.

 Data sources